panoply/spx/readme.md

 # How it works?

-This pjax variation is leveraging modern browser capabilities.
-What makes this pjax variant faster than others is how the pages are fetched and the caching approach it employs.
+This SPX variation is leveraging modern browser capabilities.
+What makes this SPX variant faster than others is how the pages are fetched and the caching approach it employs.

 ### Fetching